PanosLivadaros/Java-Zoo-Project/README.md

 # Java-Zoo-Project
-A project that simulates the management of a zoo written in Java.
+A project that simulates the management of a zoo, written in Java.